![]() | ![]() | ![]() | ![]() | ![]() |

-For mending, we set up a mending table each week in the changing room provided for our band on game days.
+For repairs and mending, we set up a mending table each week in the facility provided for our band on game days.
 Sisters work this mending table along with one of our graduate teaching assistants, and band members come to us with any problems they had with their uniforms.
 We see everything from a missing button on a jacket to a hundred band members all missing raincoat string, and our job is to make a working fix to the uniform to get it through the football game.

 Beyond our work with uniforms in the spring, we also assist with all aspects of the middle school and high school honor bands that the Auburn Music Department hosts.
 We have many sisters work the registration tables for both events and serve as runners for the auditions, and, throughout each weekend, we have many sisters set up and organize for rehearsals and guide people to the various locations.
 We also help usher local concerts in the spring semester and set up chairs for rehearsals each week.
 Finally, we assist with the local All-State auditions in registration and running.